2. MemoToken Utility & Economic Model

 Interpreting MSI

-MSI as an Operational Guide
+MSI as an Operational Signal

-• MSI > 1 → Utility-driven conditions; Treasury uses accumulated USDC to buy MMT from the pool and permanently burn it
+• MSI > 1 → Utility-driven conditions; Treasury uses accumulated USDC to buy MMT from the pool and permanently burn it (up to 0.25% of pool per day).

 4.2 Three-Phase Market Evolution